MicrosoftDocs/sql-docs/docs/ssdt/manage-tables-relationships-and-fix-errors.md

 ms.author: maghan
 manager: jroth
 ms.reviewer: “”
+ms.custom: seo-lt-2019
+ms.date: 02/09/2017
 ---

 # Manage Tables, Relationships, and Fix Errors

 Topics in this section describe how to use the Table Designer to design tables and manage table relationships.
 Additional topics describe how to fix common syntax or semantic errors.

 ## In This Section

 |Topic|Description|
 |---------|---------------|
  Use the Table Designer to Manage Tables and Relationships](../ssdt/how-to-use-the-table-designer-to-manage-tables-and-relationships.md)|Use the new Table Designer to design tables and manage table relationships.|
  Fix Errors](../ssdt/how-to-fix-errors.md)|Follow any syntax or semantic errors that show up in the Error List pane to fix errors.|